hyper-neutrino/yuno-abandoned/README.md

-# yuno
+# yuno (abandoned)

-**IMPORTANT**: this project is inactive for now.
-Development may resume sometime in the distant future.
+**IMPORTANT**: this project is formally abandoned.
+The name "yuno" no longer refers to this project, and it is only here for historical record.

 yuno is a stack-based golfing language.